Yaswanth2747/AnimAI-MoCap/Week-02/README.md

-# Week 2: Machine Learning Fundamentals | Seasons of Code - AnimAI Project
+# Week 2: Machine Learning Fundamentals | AnimAI Project

 Welcome to **Week 2** of the **Seasons of Code (SoC) - AnimAI** project!
 This week, we'll build upon our ML fundamentals.
 Please refer to the PDF titled **`Intro_to_ML.pdf`** attached in this directory — it covers most of the basic concepts in machine learning.